 - Select the now available "Azure Functions v3" option from the template drop-down.

 - If you want to target .NET Core 3.1, edit the project properties and select .NET Core 3.1.

 You should be set!
 You can now debug, test, and publish this function.

 You can publish your function using the regular tools.
-Either before or after publishing your app, to have to run on Functions 3.0 preview you will need to update the version from
+Depending on the tool you will likely see a prompt to update your

-Locally once you start using the preview CLI your apps will debug and run in the 3.0 environment automatically.
-For apps in the cloud, you simply need to update the app version as shown in the above section.
+Locally once you start using the 3.x CLI your apps will debug and run in the 3.0 environment automatically.
+For apps in the cloud, you simply need to update the app setting of

 To change a project between ~2 and ~3 locally, update the

 netcoreapp3.1if you want to target the latest .NET Core version